 Finding the best financial aid package has less to do with the nursing school and more to do with you and your family’s financial situation.
-Here are simple steps to affordable nursing school that will help you achieve your goal of becoming a nurse get the best financial aid package possible.
+Here are simple steps to affordable nursing schools that will help you achieve your goal of becoming a nurse to get the best financial aid package possible.

 Step #1: File the FAFSA®